 Need help with your toilet?
 Custom Plumbing of Arizona is here to help.

-Not sure you have the know-how to fix your toilet on your own?
+Not sure how often should a wax ring be replaced?
 That’s not a problem!
-Get in touch with us today and we will send a plumbing expert to your home as soon as possible.
+Get in touch with us today, and we will send a plumbing expert to your home as soon as possible.